- Housing Counseling

 Please note that this timeline is just a sample, and the timeframe for certification will vary based on several factors including the desired amount of study time for the counselor, how many times the counselor will take the exam to pass, and how long the organization takes to verify employment.

 Since 1974, DHIC has demonstrated the importance of connecting people with safe, affordable, and desirable homes in the Triangle region of North Carolina.
 DHIC’s Homeownership Center (HOC) is an important part of DHIC’s portfolio of services.
-As a HUD-approved counseling agency, HOC provides group homebuyer education classes, financial capability, one-on-one pre-purchase counseling, postpurchase counseling, and access to down payment assistance programs.
-HOC is proud that all three of their housing counselors have passed the HUD Housing Counseling Certification Exam.
+As a HUD participating counseling agency, HOC provides group homebuyer education classes, financial capability, one-on-one pre-purchase counseling, postpurchase counseling, and access to down payment assistance programs.
+HOC is proud that all three of their housing counselors have passed the HUD Housing Counselor Certification Exam.
 To help you prepare, DHIC recommends you PREP: Prepare, Review, Educate, Positive.

-Over the last year, HomeSource of NeighborImpact, which represents and serves economically disadvantaged residents in Oregon, has been working to prepare its housing counselors for HUD’s Housing Counseling Certification Exam.
+Over the last year, HomeSource of NeighborImpact, which represents and serves economically disadvantaged residents in Oregon, has been working to prepare its housing counselors for HUD’s Housing Counselor Certification Exam.
 So far, two have passed!
 To encourage studying and preparation, HomeSource incorporated certification into counselors’ professional development plans and identified the end of FY 2019 as an agency deadline.
 With that end date in mind, each person developed their own timeline for passing the exam.